Letters Patent, 1947: Implementation

 The intent behind the Letters Patent, 1947, was to re-draft the 1931 letters patent into a uniquely Canadian document empowering the governor general by way of "enabling legislation".
 At the time, it was remarked that "there seems to be no change in the status of governor general" and that the governor general "still remains an officer to whom His Majesty has committed extensive but definite powers and functions."
 Prime Minister Mackenzie King wrote to the King, stating that, "unless exceptional circumstances made it necessary to do so, it was not proposed by the Canadian government to alter existing practices without prior consultation or notification to the governor general and the King".
 Consequently, despite the permissions in the Letters Patent, 1947, there is no legal impediment to the King exercising any of his powers himself; the Canadian sovereign continues to wield "[his] prerogative powers in relation to Canada concurrently with the governor general."
 As a matter of law, the governor general of Canada is not in the same constitutional position as the sovereign.
 Even many years after the implementation of the letters patent, a variety of matters continue to be submitted exclusively to the sovereign, such as the creation of honours, the appointment of governors general, and authorizing declarations of war.
 Other matters, such as the approval of Canadian ambassadors to and from foreign countries and the signing of treaties, have since been delegated entirely to the governor general.

 Unlike other parts of the constitution, the letters patent are a creation of the monarch's royal prerogative and cannot be repealed by Parliament.
 Conversely, the Letters Patent, 1947, would not be sufficient to effect such a dramatic change as a transfer of power from the King to the governor general, as any changes to the role of both of these positions are subject to the amending formula provided in section 41 of the Constitution Act, 1982, which requires alterations to the office of the King and the governor general be done through a constitutional amendment approved by Parliament and all the provincial legislatures.
 For example, the permission in the letters patent for the governor general to exercise the role of commander-in-chief cannot be construed as an abdication of this duty by the king, as the position is constitutionally vested in the monarch and any changes to that arrangement would require an amendment of section 15 of the Constitution Act, 1867.

-Theoretically, the King can revoke, alter, or amend the 1947 letters patent.
-However, the interaction between the King's powers to revoke or alter letters patent and the Constitution Act, 1982, remains unclear.
+No procedural obstacle would prevent the Monarch from repealing, replacing or amending the 1947 Letters Patent,.
+However, the Constitution Act 1982 requires the unanimous consent of the Canadian parliament and provincial legislative assemblies to make changes to the constitutional status of the monarchy; the necessary level of approval for amendments to the Letters Patent is currently unclear, but would likely be decided by the Supreme Court of Canada.